mohakgoel-data/Reinforce_Club-SST/Build_Day(Gesture_Control_Gaming)/Krishna Sharma/README.md

 ## Prerequisites

+Python version: 3.10 (update the .python-version file if necessary)

 Before running the script, you need to install the following libraries:

 * **cvzone**: A computer vision library built on top of OpenCV.